davejlhale/ieh/README.md

-vDoAutoNitroWhileCaputre:=true 			this tries to auto nitro (1mil only) vAutoConvertSCtoG:=true 				will use slimebank to make gold MobColorVariance:=2 					ncrease if cant capture mobs -
+vDoAutoNitroWhileCaputre:=true 			this tries to auto nitro (1mil only) vAutoConvertSCtoG:=true 				will use slimebank to make gold MobColorVariance:=2 					increase if cant capture mobs -
 										will select wrong ones + background more ie slower